lraspovic/lraspovic.github.io/README.md

 ## senL2Aclass

-Used for automatic classification of Sentinel L2A satellite images.
+Used for automatic land cover classification of Sentinel L2A satellite images.

 Two methods are used for classification:
 - supervised classification - XGBoost